theopmw/recipe-box/README.md

 ### Imagery

-The imagery used throught the site have been taken from a range of online recipe sites, futher details and links can be found in the Acknowlegements section below.
+The imagery used throughout the site has been taken from a range of online recipe sites.

 ## Features